crafthpc/floatsmith/README.md

 in batch mode using the `-B` option.
 This will accept all default options unless otherwise specified on the command line.
 Run with `-h` for a complete list of options available to customize the run without using the interactive prompts.
+Note that you must at minimum specify the `--run` option.
+See the `run.sh` scripts in the demo folders for examples of how to use this mode.

 ### Using Docker